-- Spool pin
+- 1 Spool pin

-- Spool cap
+- 2 Spool cap

-- 3 Thread spool
+- Thread spool

-- If the thread spool and/or spool cap are set incorrectly, the thread may tangle on the spool pin, the thread will wind uneven on the bobbin and eventually cause damage to the machine. - Use the spool cap (large, medium, or small) that is closest in size to the thread spool.
-If a spool cap smaller than the thread spool is used, the thread may become caught in the slit on the end of the spool and cause damage to the machine.
+- If the thread spool and/or spool cap are set incorrectly, the thread may tangle on the spool pin and cause the needle to break. - Use the spool cap (large, medium, or small) that is closest in size to the thread spool.
+If a spool cap smaller than the thread spool is used, the thread may become caught in the slit on the end of the spool and cause the needle to break.